CentraleNantesRobotics/ecn_install/README.md

 ## Virtual Machine

-The `virtual_machine` folder has several files to keep the Virtual Machine up to date.
+The `update.py` is used to keep the Virtual Machine up to date.
+Run it without arguments or by specifying which module you want to update:
+  - `update.py -u` will update all installed modules
+  - `update.py -u arpro` will only update arpro
+  - `update.py -a` will install all depdencies for all labs (Robotics major / M1 CORO-IMARO / M2 CORO-IMARO)